EnglundE/ms1-tonysbakery/README.md

 - ### Making a Local Clone

-> 1. Log in to GitHub and locate this [Repository](https://github.com/EnglundE/ms1-tonysbakery)
+> 1. Log in to GitHub and locate the Repository.
 > 2. Below "settings", klick on the "Code" dropdown.
 > 3. To clone the repository using HTTPS, under clode with HTTPS, copy the link.
 > 4. Open Git Bash.